 So, you finally found a running shoe perfect for you.
 Together, you’ve been through miles of road, mud, rain, uphill, downhill and everything in between.
 The highest highs.
 The lowest lows.
 The wettest wets.
 You’ve met your match and you’ll never part!
 Right?
 Well….
 Maybe it's good to consider to replace your running shoes.

 Look, we get it.
 Once you find The One and break in your go-to shoe, breaking up is the last thing on your mind.
 But trust us, it’s for the best.
 Even when running shoes don’t seem to be in bad shape, with a lot of wear, they simply can’t perform the way they used to.

 With time, the outsole weakens and the cushion gets compressed.
 Whether or not you notice discomfort, worn-down shoes can’t protect your joints from impact.
 Which means an increased risk of injury.
 Which means um, no thanks.

-OK, so they can’t last forever, but how many miles do your running shoes last?
+OK, so they can’t last forever, but how many kms do your running shoes last?

 As a general rule, replace your running shoes after 300 to 500 miles (three to six months, depending on how much you run).
 But how long do running shoes last if you’ve lost track – or you want to be extra cautious about overuse?
 We'll tell you some signs to let you know you need new running shoes.